Parking and Transportation

 6. The vehicle owner is responsible for finding a legal parking space.

 10. A Parking Citation Appeals Board has been established to review written appeals from individuals challenging citations received for campus parking violations (personal appearance is optional).
+Decisions of the independent Parking Citation Appeals Board are final, but that Board reserves the right to revisit its decisions and render different judgments based on new evidence or circumstances.

 Rationale

 Authority for establishing parking & traffic regulations on state university campuses is granted by Minnesota Statute 136F.53 and Minnesota Statute 169.966.
 Minnesota State Colleges and Universities Procedure 5.11.1 Part 4 Mandatory fees, Subpart B states that colleges and universities may collect fines and towing fees for parking violations as well as authorizes the development of a policy to charge parking fees to generate revenue for parking lot construction improvements and maintenance, and parking enforcement.
 The president shall determine the fees.
-Students shall pay an amount that is equal to or less than that paid by the institutions employees for the same type of parking.
+Students shall pay an amount that is equal to or less than that paid by the institution’s employees for the same type of parking.
 A Parking and Transportation Advisory Committee, a panel which includes student representatives and collective bargaining unit members, exists for budget review, policy development and capacity enhancement.
 The parking and transportation budget, built on a self-supporting basis, is used to maintain the lots, cost of enforcement and administration of the overall program.